Church of God in Christ, Mennonite: John Holdeman

 In the mid-19th century, some American Mennonites believed they saw in their church a spiritual decline and drift away from sound doctrine, and sought to "earnestly contend for the faith which was once delivered unto the saints".
 Among these was John Holdeman (1832–1900), who was born in Wayne County, Ohio, to Mennonite parents.
-John's father, Amos Holdeman, was interested in the revivalist movement of John Winebrenner.
+John's father, Amos Holdeman, was interested in the revivalist movement of John Winebrenner, the Churches of God General Conference.
 John Holdeman became both an evangelist and a reformer.
 Issues he believed needed reform included the baptism of persons not giving sufficient evidence of conversion, less than diligent child training, and laxity of church discipline.
 Holdeman and other concerned individuals began holding separate meetings in April 1859, resulting in a permanent separation from the Mennonite church and the eventual organization of the Church of God in Christ, Mennonite.
 Holdeman wrote extensively and traveled widely, and new congregations were formed in the United States and Canada.

 The coming of the Mennonites from Russia

-The spread of the Church of God in Christ, Mennonite among other Mennonites and among the Amish was minimal until the arrival of Mennonite immigrants from the Russian Empire (present-day Ukraine), so called "Russian" Mennonites who are of Dutch and Prussian heritage and who settled in Canada, mainly Manitoba and in the USA, among other places in McPherson County, Kansas, starting in 1874.
+The spread of the Church of God in Christ, Mennonite among other Mennonites and among the Amish was minimal until the arrival of Mennonite immigrants from the Russian Empire (present-day Ukraine), so called 'Russian' Mennonites who are of Dutch and Prussian heritage and who settled in Canada, mainly Manitoba and in the US, among other places in McPherson County, Kansas, starting in 1874.
 In 1878, Holdeman baptized 78 members of the McPherson County group.
 In 1881, he baptized 118 Kleine Gemeinde Mennonites in Manitoba who had migrated from southern Russia (now Ukraine) to North America some years before.
 With this group came Peter Toews, who led many Mennonite immigrants from Russia then living in Canada and Kansas into the Holdeman church.